-Turn ignition key clockwise, as in a car, and release when engine starts.
+For DTS System, press and release the ignition switch.
+For non-DTS system, press and hold engine START switch on ignition switch panel until engine starts.
 Do not crank engine for more than a few seconds if it doesn't start.
-Engine may be very cold or flooded; see step 7.
+Engine may be very cold or flooded: see step 7.

-- 9. After engine starts, reduce speed to between 1000 and 1500 RPM and check oil pressure. - 10.
+- 10. After engine starts, reduce speed to between 1000 and 1500 RPM and check oil pressure. - 11.
 If oil pressure is correct, let engine warm up to normal temperature range as specified in the engine manual, before shifting into forward or reverse gear.

 IF OIL PRESSURE GOES ABOVE OR BELOW OPERATING RANGE SHUT DOWN THE ENGINE IMMEDIATELY.
-GET TRAINED HELP TO FIND AND FIX THE PROBLEM.
+GET TRAINED HELP TO FIND AND

+FIX THE PROBLEM.

-11. Check water temperature to ensure temperature range remains normal.
+12. Check water temperature to ensure temperature range remains normal.